rust-lang/rfcs/text/0000-msrv-resolver.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

+## Add `workspace.rust-version`

+Instead of using the lowest MSRV among workspace members, we could add `workspace.rust-version`.

+This opens its own set of questions
+- Do packages implicitly inherit this?
+- What are the semantics if its unset?
+- Would it be confusing to have this be set in mixed-MSRV workspaces?
+Would blocking it be incompatible with the semantics when unset?
+- In mixed-MSRV workspaces, does it need to be the highest or lowest MSRV of your packages?
+  - For the resolver, it would need to be the lowest but there might be other use cases where it needs to be the highest

+The proposed solution does not block us from later going down this road but allows us to move forward without having to figure out all of these details.

 ## Make this opt-in

 As proposed, CI that tries to verify against the latest dependencies will no longer do so.